xhonghu/SL_Data/SL_Data  (CorrNet)/README.md

 <br/>

-# 2. Use the script to convert the data into the format we want.
+# 3. Use the script to convert the data into the format we want.
-- Add ['text'] annotations to the original annotation file to prepare for subsequent translation work.
+- Modify ['text'] annotations to the original annotation file to prepare for subsequent translation work.
-- Remove redundant information 'original_info'.
 ```
 python 2_csl-daily_preprocess.py
 ```

-- Remove redundant information 'original_info','prefix'.
+-
 ```
 python 2_phoenix2014_preprocess.py
 ```
-- Add ['text'] annotations to the original annotation file to prepare for subsequent translation work.
+- Modify ['text'] annotations to the original annotation file to prepare for subsequent translation work.
-- Remove redundant information 'original_info','prefix'.
 ```
 python 2_phoenix2014-t_preprocess.py
 ```